-One of my co-workers barged into my office to look for a documentation binder that was in my bookshelf and said with tired breath, “can we go home?
+One of my co-workers barged into my office to look for a documentation binder that was on my bookshelf and said with tired breath, “Can we go home?
 I can’t handle 2 Mondays in the same week.”

 Wow.
 Having 2 Mondays isn’t something that even crossed my mind.

 If you dread your job, it’s time to look for something new.
 Don’t immediately quit, though.
 Find a replacement job and look for opportunities on the side.

 The Year of Growth